drkrillo/docs/creator/3d-essentials/move-entities.md

 ### Tweens based on a system

-Instead of using the Tween component and letting the engine handle the transformation, you may prefer to do this transition incrementally, frame by frame, via a \[system]\(\{{< ref "/content/creator/sdk7/architecture/systems.md" >\}}) in your scene.
+Instead of using the Tween component and letting the engine handle the transformation, you may prefer to do this transition incrementally, frame by frame, via a [system](../sdk7/architecture/systems.md) in your scene.
 By moving the entity a small amount each time the function runs.

 On one hand, this gives you more control for re-calculating movements on every frame.
 On the other hand, the code is more complicated, and players with less performant machines might experience the tween as laggy, noticing each increment.